Mediscan is an app for finding doctors, as well as ordering medicines door to door, scheduling diagnostic tests or having an online evaluation.

 Include reviews for a tighter trust connection:

 Reviews can be swiped by, horizontally.
 The user can enter either read them briefly or click to enter a more detailed review section.

-Scan a prescription flow
+Scan prescription flow

-Finishing the process
+Closing the process

 I chose to use a stepper is added to indicate progress.
 Once the final step is completed, the user receives a success message and a clarification regarding the next steps.
 S/he is invited to complete the task of updating their profile.

 A scroll down read is available again like on the home screen.
 Assuming that the user will look for more material on the medical personnel, they can scroll down to read about the doctors, followed by the F.A.Q section.
 This assumption is based on taking the next step under consideration: the user is waiting to hear approval from the doctor, a person they will be meeting.